willklein/astsareawesome/README.md

 Babel is a special kind of compiler, a source-to-source compiler, also known as a "transpiler."
 We can see each of the three primary stages in action.

-1. Babel takes in JavaScript and handles the _parsing_ for us, handling JavaScript that uses recent features (think ES2018).
+1. Babel takes in JavaScript and handles the _parsing_ for us, handling JavaScript that uses recent features (think ES2018), converting the code into an abstract representation.
-2. It _transforms_ the abstract representation, turning it into a representation that uses a more basic set of features.
+2. It _transforms_ the abstract representation, removing more recent features and and replacing them with a more basic set of features.
 3. It _generates_ JavaScript from the transformed representation, outputing code that is more widely understood by all browsers (think ES5).

 We generally don't need to worry about how Parsing or Code Generation is handled beyond this.
 The coolest part of the process is the Transformation, and what we use as a "more abstract representation of the code."